noureddein/reading-notes-301/lab07.md

 #### with groups we can find the erroes faster.

 > The right norms, in other words, could raise a group’s collective intelligence, whereas the wrong norms could hobble a team, even if, individually, all the members were exceptionally bright.

+---

+## What is HTTP?

+- It tells the browser what protocol to use.

+## Waht is REST?

+- REST provides a definition of a “resource”, it representation the source code